cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 {{< /gsHighlight >}}

-# Deploying a Manager Image
+##Deploying a Cloudify Manager Image##

-Images are provided with all dependencies and the manager pre-installed for AWS and OpenStack.
-These allow you to get up and running with Cloudify with minimal user input required.
+Images are provided with all dependencies and Cloudify Manager is pre-installed for AWS and OpenStack, to enable you to get up and running with Cloudify with minimal user input.

-(These images make sensible assumptions about how the manager is set up.
-If you want fine-grained control over your manager setup have a look at the [AWS](/manager/bootstrap-ref-aws) or [OpenStack](/manager/bootstrap-reference-openstack) bootstrapping guides instead).
+The images make logical assumptions about how Cloudify Manager is set up.
+If you want fine-grained control over your manager setup have a look at the [AWS](/manager/bootstrap-ref-aws) or [OpenStack](/manager/bootstrap-reference-openstack) bootstrapping guides instead.

-{{% gsNote title="Prerequisites" %}}
+#####Prerequisites#####
- * Account credentials for the platform you are deploying on
+ * Account credentials for the platform on which you are deploying
- * For the command-line install, the [`cfy` command](/intro/installation)
+ * For command-line installation, the [`cfy` command](/intro/installation)
-{{% /gsNote %}}

-To run Cloudify Manager using an Image:
+#####Running Cloudify Manager Using an Image#####

- 1. Download an image from the [downloads page](http://getcloudify.org/downloads/get_cloudify.html)
+ 1. Download the image that corresponds with your operating system from the [downloads page](http://getcloudify.org/downloads/get_cloudify.html)

-    Choose the image that corresponds to your platform.
-    If you are using AWS you can use the public AMI provided through the link above, skip to <a href='#create-instance'>creating an instance</a>.
+    If you are using AWS, you can use the public AMI provided through the link above, skip to <a href='#create-instance'>creating an instance</a>.

- 1. Upload it to your cloud environment as an image
+ 2. Upload the file to your cloud environment as an image.

     [Openstack image upload instructions](http://docs.openstack.org/user-guide/dashboard_manage_images.html)

- 1. <span id='create-instance'>Create an instance</span> based on the image you've uploaded.
+ 3. <span id='create-instance'>Create an instance</span> based on the image you uploaded.

     Make sure you enable inbound traffic from your security settings in the instance's security group.
-Port `22` is required for `ssh` access, and ports `80` and `443` are required for HTTP(S) access.
+Port `22` is required for `SSH` access, and ports `80` and `443` are required for HTTP(S) access.

- 1. Make a note of the IP/hostname
+ 3. Note the IP/hostname

 {{< gsHighlight  sh  >}}
     $ CLOUDIFY_HOST={your-manager-public-ip}
 {{< /gsHighlight >}}

-## Deploying a manager image - Web UI
+##Deploying a Cloudify Manager Image from the Web Interface##

- 1. In your browser, navigate to http://{your-manager-public-ip}
+ 1. In your browser, navigate to http://{_your-manager-public-ip_}

-    The manager VM may take some time to start up, so if it doesn't load immediately don't worry.
+    The manager VM might take some time to start up.

-    If security is enabled, your browser will complain that the TLS/SSL certificate is not valid.
-Temporarily allow the connection: A new certificate will be generated as part of this setup process.
+    If security is enabled, your browser will prompt you that the TLS/SSL certificate is not valid.
+Temporarily allow the connection.
+A new certificate is generated as part of this setup process.

- 1. If asked, authenticate using `cloudify` as both the username and password.
+ 2. If prompted, authenticate using `cloudify` as both the username and password.

- 1. Create a new deployment of the `CloudifySettings` blueprint:
+ 3. Create a new deployment of the `CloudifySettings` blueprint:
     ![CloudifySettings blueprint deploy]({{< img "manager/image-deploy-new-deployment.png" >}})

- 1. Fill in the input fields:
+ 4. Complete the input fields:
-    If you are intending to make a quick start and nobody else in your environment is testing cloudify managers you only need to fill in the blank fields.
-These will be the platform credentials or access keys and the user_ssh_key, which can be set to "no key provided" if you already have access to the VM (otherwise, see the details of that setting below).
+    If you wish to make a quick start, and no-one in your environment is testing Cloudify Managers, you only need to complete the blank fields.<br>
+    The blank fields represent the platform credentials or access keys and the `user_ssh_key`, which can be set to "no key provided" if you already have access to the VM.
+(Otherwise, see the details for that setting below).

-    If you are using a secured manager you will also need to enter a username and password to log into the cloudify manager, and at least the manager's public IP in manager_names_and_ips.
-You can enter only localhost in broker_names_and_ips if you will not be accessing it directly (e.g. for monitoring).
+    If you are using a secured Cloudify Manager you must enter a username and password to log into Cloudify Manager and, at least, the Cloudify Manager public IP address in `manager_names_and_ips`.
+If you are not  accessing Cloudify Manager directly, you can enter only localhost in `broker_names_and_ips`, (e.g. for monitoring).

     <table>
         <thead>
-            <th> name                             </th>
+            <th> Parameter                             </th>
-            <th> notes </th>
+            <th> Notes </th>
         </thead>
         <tr>
             <td> user_ssh_key                     </td>
-            <td> This will be added to ~/.ssh/authorized_keys in addition to any key you specified when initializing the instance, allowing you to connect to the manager using SSH even if the platform you are using does not support adding SSH keys on instance creation.
-This should be your actual public key, e.g.: "ssh-rsa AAAAA<...snip...>mTgG user@example".
-This key can be generally be retrieved on Macs or Linux by opening the file ~/.ssh/id_rsa.pub in a text editor.
-If you do not want to use this you can simply enter "no key provided".
-The username used to ssh to the manager will likely be "centos" if this is an official cloudify image. </td>
+            <td> The key is added to ~/.ssh/authorized_keys, in addition to any key you specified when initializing the instance.
+This enables you to connect to Cloudify Manager using SSH, even if the platform you are using does not support adding SSH keys when creating instances. <br>The value should be your actual public key, for example "ssh-rsa AAAAA<...snip...>mTgG user@example". <br>The key can be generally be retrieved on Mac or Linux operating systems by opening the ~/.ssh/id_rsa.pub file in a text editor.
+If you do not want to use this key, you can enter "no key provided".
+The username used to connect via SSH to Cloudify Manager will probably be "centos", if you are using an official Cloudify image. </td>
         </tr>
             <th colspan=2> AWS Only</th>
         </tr>
         <tr>
             <td> aws_access_key                   </td>
-            <td> Access key to use when accessing AWS API. </td>
+            <td> Access key to use when accessing the AWS API. </td>
         </tr>
         <tr>
             <td> aws_secret_key                   </td>
-            <td> Secret key to use when accessing AWS API. </td>
+            <td> Secret key to use when accessing the AWS API. </td>
         </tr>
         <tr>
             <td> agents_security_group_name       </td>
-            <td> Security group to be generated and used for accessing agents on VMs.
-This must not already exist as the `install` workflow will create a new one.
-You only need to change this if you are in a shared environment where other managers may be deployed. </td>
+            <td> Security group to be generated and used for accessing agents on VMs. <br>The value must not already exist because the `install` workflow creates a new one.
+You only need change the value if you are in a shared environment in which other instances of Cloudify Manager might be deployed. </td>
         </tr>
         <tr>
             <td> agents_keypair_name              </td>
-            <td> Keypair to be generated and used for accessing agents on VMs.
-This must not already exist as the `install` workflow will create a new one.
-You only need to change this if you are in a shared environment where other managers may be deployed. </td>
+            <td> Keypair to be generated and used for accessing agents on VMs. <br>The value must not already exist because the `install` workflow creates a new one.
+You only need change the value if you are in a shared environment in which other instances of Cloudify Manager might be deployed. </td>
         </tr>
         </tr>
             <th colspan=2> OpenStack Only</th>
         </tr>
         <tr>
             <td> openstack_username               </td>
-            <td> Username to use when accessing openstack API. </td>
+            <td> Username to use when accessing the Openstack API. </td>
         </tr>
         <tr>
             <td> openstack_password               </td>
-            <td> Password to use when accessing openstack API. </td>
+            <td> Password to use when accessing the Openstack API. </td>
         </tr>
         <tr>
             <td> openstack_auth_url               </td>
-            <td> Authentication URL to use when accessing openstack API.  e.g. http://myopenstack:5000/. </td>
+            <td> Authentication URL to use when accessing the Openstack API.  e.g. http://myopenstack:5000/. </td>
         </tr>
         <tr>
             <td> openstack_tenant_name            </td>
-            <td> Tenant name to use when accessing openstack API. </td>
+            <td> Tenant name to use when accessing the Openstack API. </td>
         </tr>
         <tr>
             <td> openstack_region                 </td>
-            <td> Region to use when accessing openstack API. </td>
+            <td> Region to use when accessing the Openstack API. </td>
         </tr>
         </tr>
             <th colspan=2>Secure Builds Only</th>
         </tr>
         <tr>
             <td> manager_names_and_ips            </td>
-            <td> These names & IPs will be added to the newly generated SSL certificate which the manager will use.
-You should include the manager's public IP here, as well as any DNS names you want to assign to the manager (comma separated).
-Internal IPs on your platform will be added automatically.  e.g. 192.0.2.54,mycloudify.example.com,mycloudify.dev.example.com,192.0.2.100 </td>
+            <td> These names & IPs are added to the newly-generated SSL certificate that Cloudify Manager uses.
+(Comma-separated)<br>
+            Include the manager's public IP, and any DNS names you want to assign to Cloudify Manager (comma separated).
+Internal IPs on your platform are added automatically.  e.g. 192.0.2.54,mycloudify.example.com,mycloudify.dev.example.com,192.0.2.100 </td>
         </tr>
         <tr>
             <td> broker_names_and_ips             </td>
             <td> As above, but for the broker (RabbitMQ) SSL certificate.
-Both inputs should ususally be the same. </td>
+Both inputs are usually the same. </td>
         </tr>
         <tr>
             <td> new_manager_username             </td>
-            <td> New username for the cloudify manager. </td>
+            <td> New username for Cloudify Manager. </td>
         </tr>
         <tr>
             <td> new_manager_password             </td>
-            <td> New password for the cloudify manager. </td>
+            <td> New password for Cloudify Manager. </td>
         </tr>
         <tr>
             <td> new_broker_username              </td>